 - How much of each type of revenue do I need to make?

 - How many calls does that represent?

 - If I am calling on existing clients, how many calls do I need to make to close 10 existing clients on new products?

 - How many new ideal customers will I need to call on to close?

-Capture the answers to these questions on each rep’s funnel, along with next actions and timelines.
+Capture the answers to these questions on each rep’s funnel, along with the next actions and timelines.
 But, worry less about close dates and more about next actions and next action dates.

 These seven steps are the basis of an executable sales strategy.
-At the end of this process, your sales team will have clear priorities everyone understands, clear outcomes everyone can measure, clear guidelines everyone can follow and clear goals toward which everyone can work.
+At the end of this process, your sales team will have clear priorities everyone understands, clear outcomes everyone can measure, clear guidelines everyone can follow, and clear goals toward which everyone can work.

 You will have righted the ship, and be ready to embark on a successful journey.
 Shipwreck avoided!